Reliable Supply Chains Help Keep Inventories Low

 Inventory is expensive.
 It ties up capital and costs money to store.
 Many companies are working to reduce their inventory by embracing a flow-through model where products are never at rest.

-"Consumption-based inventory is the goal," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"Consumption-based inventory is the goal," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "Customers can take down inventory levels when there is trust on the transportation and supply chain execution side, because providers are reliable and offer visibility into each load."

 Factors Behind the Decline